reportportal/docs/src/md/src/Analysis/ManualAnalysis.md

 [ ![ImageName](Images/userGuide/analyzeLaunches/ManualAnalysis/make_decision13.png) ](Images/userGuide/analyzeLaunches/ManualAnalysis/make_decision13.png)

-As you can see, “Make desicion” modal is a time-saving tool for engineers.
+As you can see, “Make decision” modal is a time-saving tool for engineers.